 - Specificity of projects that produce RECs.
-In the version of the Form Agreement originally presented to Sterling Planet, the specific generating project or projects that will provide the RECs that are delivered under the contract are listed in an appendix of approved facilities.
+In the version of the Form Agreement originally presented to Iberdrola, the specific generating project or projects that will provide the RECs that are delivered under the contract are specified in Appendix III.
 The specific project (or projects) is required to be certified and qualified as an eligible renewable resource, and the seller is prohibited from procuring the RECs from any other facility or facilities.